 - If you love cats, they have a very friendly one who quite frankly scared the **** out of me when I felt something furry rubbing against my bare leg!

 - They don’t have a menu – I always find it exciting to not have a clue about what is going to appear in front of you.

 Would I recommend 7 St. Georges Tavern?

-7 St. Georges Tavern appears to be a bit of tourist ‘foodie’ hotspot, and they certainly know how to cater for their audience (at the time of writing it has 1300 reviews on Tripadvisor, over a 1000 of which are ‘Excellent’).
-Evidently I’m no expert on Mezes but having had two in one week (both very different), while it is badged as traditional, I think this is geared more to visitors to the area.
+7 St Georges Tavern appears to be a bit of tourist ‘foodie’ hotspot, and they certainly know how to cater for their audience.
+At the time of writing it has 1300 reviews on Tripadvisor, over a 1000 of which are ‘Excellent’.
+Evidently I’m no expert on Mezes but having had two in one week – both of which were very different, while it is badged as traditional, I think this is geared more to visitors to the area.
 Therefore if you are a newbie to Cypriot Mezes then this is a place to experience.
 Personally I would highly recommend the Tavern – a very pleasant and welcoming dining experience that was fantastic value for money; I would definitely go back if visiting the island again.